 The same can be said for the human spirit.
 In the midst of global conflict and chaos created by power and political struggles, economic and racial inequality, resource scarcity, and religious strife - the sheer magnitude of which affect us all - humanity perseveres.
 Understanding these roots of conflict and identifying ways to alleviate them while elevating those who are most impacted requires a boundaryless approach.

 The following stories spotlight some of our foremost experts on topics like population, policy, and politics in China, global threats posed by misinformation campaigns, warfare and human rights, pollution, and resource scarcity, to name a few.
 Their research pursuits extend far and wide to understand the volume, causes, and consequences of some of the heaviest global topics.
-Also featured are the school’s dynamic student programs – from Global Connect and the Diversity, Inclusion, and Racial Healing Ambassador Program to the Deconstructing Diversity Initiative and Olive Tree Initiative – that take this information and spread it through experiential learning programs that reach populations from local OC high schools to refugee camps in contested regions.
+Also featured are the school’s dynamic student programs – from Global Connect and the Diversity, Inclusion, and Racial Healing Ambassador Program to the Deconstructing Diversity Initiative – that take this information and spread it through experiential learning programs that reach populations from local OC high schools to diverse regions around the country.

 We're seeking your help in growing our ability to tackle some of the most pressing global issues.
 Through research and student program support, you will play a critical role in extending the reach of our work that gets to the heart of the human spirit that thrives in every single one of us.

 From climate legislation to technological innovation, California leads the charge in making the world a better place for all.
 That sentiment is echoed in our Dean’s Challenge to see things in a new way, to change perspective, to build a bold strategy for the future of the school and our complex, interconnected, rapidly changing world.
 To meet the challenge, we’re seeking an endowment that will name the deanship in perpetuity and provide funding and flexibility for strategic investments and new initiatives in programs, faculty, and students.